-- 34. The ILAAP is expected to ensure liquidity adequacy at relevant levels of consolidation and for relevant entities within the group, as required by Article 109 CRD IV.
-In order to be able to effectively assess and maintain liquidity adequacy across entities, the strategies, risk management processes, decision-making and the methodologies and assumptions applied when quantifying liquidity and funding need to be coherent across the relevant perimeter. - 35.
+- 37. The ILAAP is expected to ensure liquidity adequacy at relevant levels of consolidation and for applicable entities of the group, as required by Article 109 CRD IV.
+In order to be able to effectively assess and maintain liquidity adequacy across entities, the strategies, risk management processes, decision-making and the methodologies and assumptions applied when quantifying liquidity and funding need to be coherent across the relevant perimeter. - 38.
+Where national ILAAP provisions or guidance differ for certain entities or subgroups, their implementation "on those levels of the group or sub-group may require diverging approaches to a certain degree.
+However, institutions are expected to ensure that this does not interfere with the effectiveness and consistency of the ILAAP on each relevant level, with a special focus on the group level. - 39.
 In the case of cross-border operations facing differences in local liquidity (risk management) requirements, the ILAAP at the highest level of consolidation is expected to make it clear what local differences in regulation are relevant.
 In general, the expectation is that such differences in regulation will only affect the details of implementation, such as stress test parameters, sign-off and reporting, etc., and will not compromise consistency in the general approach to the ILAAP.
 The institution is also expected to assess impediments to liquidity transferability in a conservative and prudent manner and take them into account in its ILAAP.